Al Mayadeen English

 His remarks come amid ongoing attacks by the Israeli occupation across Lebanon’s south, with the elections in the southern and Nabatieh governorates scheduled for May 24.

-In a statement addressed to southern residents, Sheikh Qassem commended their steadfastness, saying: "You have offered the greatest sacrifices and stood as a legendary example of resilience against Israeli aggression for decades, most recently through your support for Operation al-Aqsa Flood and Operation People of Might and beyond."
+In a statement addressed to residents in the south, Sheikh Qassem commended their steadfastness, saying, "You have offered the greatest sacrifices and stood as a legendary example of resilience against Israeli aggression for decades, most recently through your support for Operation Al Aqsa Flood and Operation People of Might and beyond."

 He emphasized that the people of the South had rebuilt their lands after each wave of destruction.
 "You rebuilt the south after the liberation in 2000, again after the July 2006 war, and today you have returned before the state and its officials, challenging the danger and sacrificing once more to reclaim your land with determination and courage," he said.